Lupercalia

 Lupercalia, also known as Lupercal, was a pastoral festival of Ancient Rome observed annually on February 15 to purify the city, promoting health and fertility.
-Lupercalia was also known as dies Februatus, after the purification instruments called februa, the basis for the month named Februarius.
+Lupercalia was also known as dies Februatus, after the purification instruments called februa, for which the month Februarius was named.

 Name

-The festival was originally known as Februa ("Purifications" or "Purgings") after the februum which was used on the day.
-It was also known as Februatus and gave its name variously, as epithet to Juno Februalis, Februlis, or Februata in her role as patron deity of that month; to a supposed purification deity called Februus; (Note: The deity "Februus" is almost certainly a later invention.) and to February (mensis Februarius), the month during which the festival occurred.
-Ovid connects februare to an Etruscan word for "purging".
+The festival was originally known as Februa ("Purifications" or "Purgings") after the februum used on the day.
+It was also known as Februatus and gave its name variously as epithet to Juno Februalis, Februlis, or Februata in her role as that month's patron deity; to a supposed purification deity called Februus; (Note: The deity Februus is almost certainly a later invention.) and to February (mensis Februarius), the month during which the festival occurred.
+Ovid connects februare to an Etruscan word for purging.

-The name Lupercalia was believed in antiquity to evince some connection with the Ancient Greek festival of the Arcadian Lykaia, a wolf festival (λύκος, lýkos; lupus), and the worship of Lycaean Pan, assumed to be a Greek equivalent to Faunus, as instituted by Evander.
+The name Lupercalia was believed in antiquity to have some connection to the Ancient Greek festival of the Arcadian Lykaia, a wolf festival (λύκος, lýkos; lupus), and the worship of Lycaean Pan, assumed to be a Greek equivalent to Faunus, as instituted by Evander.
 Justin describes a cult image of "the Lycaean god, whom the Greeks call Pan and the Romans Lupercus", as nude, save for a goatskin girdle.
+The worship of Lupercus originated in the Augustan period, leaving the question open as to which god the Luperci were considered to honour before this point.

 The statue stood in the Lupercal, the cave where tradition held that Romulus and Remus were suckled by the she-wolf (Lupa).
 The cave lay at the foot of the Palatine Hill, on which Romulus was thought to have founded Rome.
-The name of the festival most likely derives from lupus, "wolf", though both the etymology and its significance are obscure.
-The wolf appellation may have to do with the fact that an animal predator plays a key role in male rites of passage.
-Despite Justin's assertion, no deity named "Lupercus" has been identified.
+The name of the festival likely derives from lupus, 'wolf', though both the etymology and its significance are obscure.
+The wolf appellation may have to do with the key role an animal predator plays in male rites of passage.

 Rites

 Locations

-The rites were confined to the Lupercal cave, the Palatine Hill, and the Forum, all of which were central locations in Rome's foundation myth.
-Near the cave stood a sanctuary of Rumina, goddess of breastfeeding; and the wild fig-tree (Ficus Ruminalis) to which Romulus and Remus were brought by the divine intervention of the river-god Tiberinus; some Roman sources name the wild fig tree caprificus, literally "goat fig".
-Like the cultivated fig, its fruit is pendulous, and the tree exudes a milky sap if cut, which makes it a good candidate for a cult of breastfeeding.
+The rites were confined to the Lupercal cave, the Palatine Hill, and the Forum, all central locations in Rome's foundation myth.
+Near the cave stood a sanctuary of Rumina, goddess of breastfeeding; and the wild fig tree (Ficus Ruminalis) to which Romulus and Remus were brought by the divine intervention of the river god Tiberinus; some Roman sources name the wild fig tree caprificus, literally "goat fig".
+Like the cultivated fig, its fruit is pendulous, and the tree exudes a milky sap if cut, making it apt for a cult of breastfeeding.